-Math-intensive careers have consistently been in the top 10 of the best jobs.
+Math-intensive careers have consistently been among the best jobs.

-In fact, Mathematician ranked #2 best job in the 2011 Jobs Rated Report, and the other top 7 were all math-intensive careers.
-A Ph.D. is required to be a mathematician, specifically, but many math-intensive careers hire students with a masters or even a bachelors.
+In fact, Mathematician ranked as the #6 best job in the 2016 CareerCast.com Jobs Rated Report.
+A Ph.D. is required to be a mathematician, specifically, but many math-intensive careers hire students with a master's or even a bachelor's.
 See what careers George Fox Math alumni have gone into.